Laura Fuentes

 In the microwave: use a microwave-safe dish with a lid on and provide a small vent in a corner for the air to escape.
 Reheat the potatoes on high, in 60-second intervals, stirring them so they reheat evenly.

 In the oven: this is a great method if you have a lot of leftovers.
-Depending on how much you have to warm up, I recommend adding a little liquid, such as milk, stirring it into the mashed potato mixture, and reheating them in the oven at 350F for 20 to 25 minutes, covered with foil.
+I recommend adding a little liquid, such as milk, stirring it into the mashed potato mixture, and reheating them in the oven at 350F for 20 to 25 minutes, covered with foil.

 Southern Mashed Potatoes